A Feedee's Sonnets

 With every moment, every tender care,

-Her gentle whispers, filled with sweet despair,
+Thy gentle whispers, brimmed with sweet despair,

 Inspire me now to let my hunger grow.